 MTN appealed the ruling but on 16 December 2016 the Supreme Court of Appeal upheld the High Court judgement that the base station was not a temporary structure and confirmed that the building plans had been wrongly approved by the City.
 (MTN judgement 2016-12-01)

-Despite these two rulings demonstrating that the cellphone tower had been illegally erected, the MTN mast is still operating (after 2.5 years) and MTN have refused to decommission it.
-Instead they have applied to the City Council to assist them in having the site rezoned for permanent land use (see details above).
+MTN refused to decommission it.
+Instead they applied to the City Council to assist them in having the site rezoned for permanent land use:

-Information that we have received over the years as a result of this publicity has been stored centrally on our website www.EMRSA.co.za and this site has proved helpful to numerous other communities in Cape Town and further afield facing similar injustices.
+Information that we have received over the years as a result of this publicity has been stored centrally on our website www.EMRSA.co.za for the benefit of other communities, who also need to be mindful, responsible and sparing in their use of wireless technology.